 5-17.
 Operation of Vehicles

-All employees authorized to drive Company-owned or leased vehicles or personal vehicles in conducting Company business must possess a current, valid driver's license and an acceptable driving record.
+All employees authorized to drive Company-owned, leased vehicles, or personal vehicles in conducting Company business must possess a current, valid driver's license and an acceptable driving record.
 Any change in license status or driving record must be reported to management immediately.
-If for any reason, an employee looses their driving privileges they will be placed on probation and will be ineligible for benefits, pay increases, promotions, paid holidays and/or voluntary overtime hours.
+If for any reason, an employee loses their driving privileges they will be placed on probation and will be ineligible for benefits, pay increases, promotions, paid holidays, and/or voluntary overtime hours.

-A valid driver's license must be in your possession while operating a vehicle off or on Firm property.
+A valid driver's license must be in your possession while operating a vehicle off or on Company property.
 It is the responsibility of every employee to drive safely and obey all traffic, vehicle safety, and parking laws or regulations.
 Drivers must demonstrate safe driving habits at all times.

+Traffic Citations as well as parking violations will not be paid for with Company funds and could lead the offender to further disciplinary action up to and including termination.

-Firm-owned or leased vehicles may be used only as authorized by management.
+Company-owned or leased vehicles may be used only as authorized by management.
 The senior employee is responsible for driving, maintaining and servicing a company vehicle while in transport.
 Should the senior employee fail to meet the mentioned requirements, they will be subject to disciplinary action up to and including termination of employment.

-If there is any damage to a company vehicle other than unavoidable maintenance issues, the employee will be held accountable for any financial burden that the company may incur.
+If there is any damage to a company vehicle other than unavoidable maintenance issues, the employee will be held accountable for any financial burden that the Company may incur.

 5-18.
 Business Expense Reimbursement